jweezy24/760midterm_studying/README.md

 As you can see there is this trade off of making one set larger than the other.
 Thus, we must partition the training data

-###### Stratedgy 1: Random Resampling
+###### Strategy 1: Random Resampling

 To address the first problem of a lack of variation one should randomly resample their training and testing data using random resampling.
 The process is visualized below.
 ![random_resampling](figures/random_resampling.png)
-As you can see, the training and testing data have a fixed size and then we randomly partion the data into the sets.
+As you can see, the training and testing data have a fixed size and then we randomly partition the data into the sets.
 However, this process could lead to issues where the distribution is not properly modeled.
-For example, a random partion based on the figure above would be where all of the `+` values are in the test set but none are in the training set leading to a terrible model.
+For example, a random partition based on the figure above would be where all of the `+` values are in the test set but none are in the training set leading to a terrible model.
 To address that concern you can apply stratified sampling.
 ![stratified_sampling](figures/stratified_sampling.png)
-With stratified sampling, the class porportions are maintined when preforming the partition.
+With stratified sampling, the class proportions are maintained when preforming the partition.
 This preserves the distribution while maintaining the random value selection.

-###### Stratedgy 2: Cross Validation
+###### Strategy 2: Cross Validation

 Cross validation is considered to be the industry standard.
 I was doing cross validation in COMP 532, implying that this concept is widely used.